-Foreign currency translation, transactions in other than the functional currency
+Foreign currency translation, transactions in other than the functional currency material impact on the Company's consolidated financial position and profit or loss.

 Foreign currency transactions are translated into the entity's functional currency using the exchange rates prevailing at the dates of the transactions.
 As at a reporting date, assets and liabilities denominated in a foreign currency are translated into the functional currency, as follows: